ui/stamps-api-docs/source/auth_api.rst

 A. Request
 ----------

-Request an OTP to reset customer's password
+Request an OTP to reset customer's password.
+OTP will be send to customer's email or mobile phone if ``template_code`` parameter is provided.

 ============= ======== ===========
 Parameter     Required Description